Phone 01747 841 212 or mobile 07802 182 375

 Since then he has traveled all over the world photographing, people, cars, landscapes and events and his pictures have been seen in over 50 books, hundreds of magazines and he’s still coming up with new ideas for subjects, shoots and styles to suit clients.

-Over the years James has competed in classic saloon car racing and numerous classic rallies as both navigator and driver and owns a rather decrepit Austin Healey 3000 and a 1965 Triumph T100SC motorcycle.
+Over the years James has competed in classic saloon car racing and numerous classic rallies as both navigator and driver and owns a rather decrepit 1966 Ford Mustang GT coupe and a Hotchkiss Jeep

 He lives in Dorset with his wife and two children.